-If liquid is present in any of the drains or piping at the time of the assessment, liquid samples will be collected in accordance with Section 6.2.1 of this closure plan.
+If liquid is present in any of the drains, sumps, or piping at the time of the assessment, a liquid sample will be collected in accordance with Section 6.2.1 of this closure plan.

-At the time of sampling, the precise locations of the grid sample will be randomly selected within each 900 square foot sampling box (see Figure G.12-1).
-These locations will be determined by applying a sub-grid of potential sampling points and randomly choosing one.
-If the review or assessment determines the need to obtain additional samples within the area of the sampling box (e.g., at asphalt cracks), these sample locations will be in addition to the grid sample locations.
+At the time of sampling, the precise locations of the grid samples will be randomly selected within each 900 square foot sampling box (see Figure G.10-1).
+These locations will be determined by applying a subgrid of potential sampling points and randomly choosing one.
+If the review or assessment determines the need to obtain additional samples collected within the area of the sampling box (e.g., at asphalt cracks), these sample locations will be in addition to the grid sample locations.